onema/uServerless/README.md

 class Function extends ApiGatewayHandler with NoopLambdaConfiguration {

   //--- Methods ---
-  def lambdaHandler(request: AwsProxyRequest, context: Context): AwsProxyResponse = {
+  def execute(request: AwsProxyRequest, context: Context): AwsProxyResponse = {
     Logic.handleRequest(request)

     // The generated response by the lambda handler will contain the following info